aaronwork1205/Smart-Parking-Lot-Revolution/index.md

 With the implementation of PCA, the computer will be able to process the reduced image much faster.

+Even though we didn’t implement any additional feature selection and engineering to preprocess out image data.
+There are feature engineering and dimensionality reduction when creating layers for the CNN model.
+In the convolutional levels, the layer reduces the dimension by only including 32 filters in the output.
+The second layer, max pooling, also reduces the dimensionality as well.
+In the dropout filter, we selected 60% of the nodes and dropped 40% of it to prevent overfitting.
+This is a representation of feature selection.

 #### Unsupervised learning methods (density estimation, clustering, etc)